keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 A complete protein is a protein that has all nine essential amino acids.
 You are most likely to find complete proteins in animal-based proteins: fish, poultry, meat, dairy products, and eggs.

 An incomplete protein contains some, but not all, essential amino acids.
 Most grains, like rice, are too low in lysine to be considered complete; however, legumes like beans are higher in lysine.
+Add a little rice to your beans.
 Badda.
 Bing.
 Badda.
 Boom.
 You’ve got all the essential amino acids.
 Plant-based foods such as this are commonly referred to as complementary proteins.[^12]

 Want to know something really cool?
 You don’t even have to eat rice and beans in the same meal (but I mean c’mon, a veggie burrito is where it’s at).
 It’s less about what you eat in one meal, and more about what you eat over the course of the day.